omizrahi3/webpack-deepdive/README.md

-# basic
+# css

-This branch demonstrates a basic webpack build.
+This branch demonstrates a webpack bundle that includes a seperate sass to css bundle.